Buses and components¶

 For example, a wired modem, recognized as a peripheral in CC:T, has the following methods available, documented in modem:

 Video devices, such as monitors or terminals, for displaying information and graphics; see Video devices.

 Modems, for networking with other computers; see Modem networking.

 Speakers, for emitting sound to the real world.

 And many other things!

-These peripherals are accessible through buses.
-Buses are the link between computers and peripherals.
-On each bus, every device has an address which is the device’s identifier on this bus, to call a procedure on this bus.
+Components are accessible through buses.
+Buses are the link between computers and components.
+On every bus, every component has an address which is the component’s identifier on this bus, used for calling a method on this component through this bus.

 Some basic buses implemented in thox are:

 The built-in bus, which represents built-in components which are normally available through native APIs using dedicated component abstractions.

 The ComputerCraft side bus, which represents devices directly attached to one of the sides of the computer: top, bottom, front, back, left, right.